 To start learning C programming, you only have to install the C compiler in your system.
-Nowadays, C and C++ both compilers come as a single integrated package, which serves the purpose of both C and C++ program development.
+Nowadays, C and C++ both compilers come as a single integrated package, which serves the C and C++ program development purpose.
 This C installation tutorial describes the C compiler and guides you on installing it on your system.

 What is Compiler in C?

 A compiler is a computer program that transforms human-readable (programming language) source code into another computer language (binary) code.
-In simple terms, the Compiler takes the code you wrote and turns it into a binary code that the computer can understand.
+In simple terms, the Compiler turns your code into a binary code that the computer can understand.

-The C compiler is a software application that transforms the human-readable C program code into machine-readable code.
-Transforming the code from High-Level Language to Machine Level Language is called "Compilation".
-The human-readable code is the C program that consists of digits, letters, special symbols, etc., that human beings understand.
+The C compiler is a software application that transforms human-readable C program code into machine-readable code.
+Transforming the code from High-Level to Machine Level Language is called "Compilation".
+The human-readable code is the C program, consisting of digits, letters, special symbols, etc., that humans understand.
 On the other hand, machine language depends on the processor, and the processor understands zeroes and ones (binary) only.
 All C program execution is based on a processor available in the CPU; that is why the entire C source code needs to be converted to the binary system by the Compiler.

 This tutorial is written for Windows, Unix / Linux, and MAC users.
 All code has been tested and works correctly on all three operating systems.

 List of C Compilers for Windows OS